-Made to simplify the “crossover period” when businesses go from paper to digital, with day-forward scanning you select a date in the future where you will first scan your archives of existing papers, and from then on scan your new documents as soon as they’re created.
+Made to simplify the “crossover period” when businesses go from paper to digital, with day-forward scanning you select a date in the future when you will first scan your archives of existing papers.
+From then on, your new documents will be scanned as soon as they’re created.

 How to Implement Day-Forward Scanning

-The overall goal of scanning is making the transition from paper to digital.
-While there’s a range of different ways to do it, when it comes to finding an efficient system for conversion, then day-forward scanning is the answer.
+The overall goal of scanning is to make the transition from paper to digital.
+While there’s a range of different ways to do it, day-forward scanning is the answer.

-Only requiring 3 simple implementation steps, all it takes is to pick a date, scan the old papers you have now, and start scanning new ones as they come in.
+All it takes is picking a date, scanning the old papers you have now, and scanning new ones as they come in.

 What to Do With Paper Copies After They’re Scanned

-Once you’ve made the transition and records are in digital form, you should have the old paper copies shredded to limit the chances of your sensitive information being stolen or lost.
+Once the records are in digital form, you should have the old paper copies shredded.
+This will help limit the chances of your sensitive information being lost or stolen.

-Helping to simplify the process of shredding after scanning, in many cases a scanning provider will also have an industrial shredder at their scanning facility or instead will partner with a secure shredding provider to handle old records.
+In many cases, a scanning provider will also have an industrial shredder at their scanning facility.
+If not, they will partner with a secure shredding provider to handle old records.

 The Benefits of Day-Forward Scanning

-With day-forward scanning, a business can make their files accessible for every employee while at the same time cutting the cost and time required to organize large-scale scanning projects or store and locate paper documents.
+With day-forward scanning, a business can make its files accessible for every employee while cutting the cost and time required to organize large-scale scanning projects or store and locate paper documents.

 Saving Time While Boosting Efficiency

-It doesn’t matter whether it’s 10,000 or 100,000 records—either way, it will take a good deal of time to get them all scanned and indexed, which is where day-forward comes into the picture.
+It doesn’t matter whether it’s 10,000 or 100,000 records.
+Either way, it will take a good deal of time to get them all scanned and indexed.
+This is where day-forward services come into the picture.

-When you scan records regularly and in small pieces as opposed to large chunks, employees won’t need to pause while a document is waiting to be scanned during a large project.
+When you scan records regularly and in small pieces, employees won’t need to pause while a document is waiting to be scanned during a large project.

-On top of that, once records are scanned the speed at which they can be found, shared, and copied will get a massive boost.
+On top of that, the speed at which they can be found, shared, and copied will greatly boost efficiency.

 Cutting the Costs of Records Management

-By scanning records as soon as they’re created, you as a result immediately cut off the need for the costs and resources required to manage paper records.
+By scanning records as soon as they’re created, you immediately cut off the need for the costs and resources required to manage paper records.
 Among others, these costs include:

 - Someone to manage the files